lucastienbui/mytimesheet/README.md

 ## Run locally from source

 1. Download or clone this repository to your computer.
-2. Install dependencies with `npm install`.
-3. Start the desktop app with `npm start`.
+2. Click "MyTimesheet.html" to start.
-4. Use **Open data file** to select an existing data file, or **Create data file** to create one.
+3. Use **Open data file** to select an existing data file, or **Create data file** to create one.
-5. Start entering timesheet records by clicking days on the calendar or agenda.
+4. Start entering timesheet records by clicking days on the calendar or agenda.

-## Build desktop installers

-- Build Windows artifacts: `npm run dist:win`
-- Build macOS artifacts: `npm run dist:mac`
-- Build unpacked app for the current platform: `npm run pack`

-Build outputs are written to `dist/`.

 ## Features